Baron: Other

 In some republics of continental Europe, the unofficial title of "Baron" retains a purely social prestige, with no particular political privileges.

 In Armenian, the word "Baron" should not be confused with the similar word "Paron" (Armenian: Պարոն), which is a title given to ordinary men, equivalent to 'Sir' or 'Mr'.
+In Latvian, the term used by the Baltic German nobility is barons (female: baronese), although since the 19th century brīvkungs (brīvkundze), a translation of Freiherr began to gain popularity.

 In the Polynesian island monarchy of Tonga, as opposed to the situation in Europe, barons are granted this imported title (in English), alongside traditional chiefly styles, and continue to hold and exercise some political power.

 In fiction

 Barons and baronesses have appeared in various works of fiction.
 For examples of fictional barons and baronesses, see List of fictional nobility#Barons and baronesses.